learn-co-curriculum/devise_readme/README.md

 ## Overview

 [Devise] is a gem for when you have a lot of authentication needs.

-Want to send confirmation emails, lock user accounts after a certain number of failed login attempts, and send password resets?
-Devise can do that.

-Want to allow multiple models to be signed in, each with different roles, granting different permissions?
-Devise can handle that too.

-Devise has an extensive collection of generators.
-It includes standard views and controllers.
-It will generate templates that include Bootstrap for you.

-It will also be, at times, a giant pain because no magic is without a price.
-Devise abstracts away a lot of implementation details.
-That can be very nice, but it can also make it challenging to set up and debug when things don't go exactly to plan.
+Common security-based tasks that you know from internet site use are all provided:

+* Sign-up confirmation emails
+* Locking accounts after failed password attempts
+* Emailing password resets
+* Role-based permission granting (e.g. an "admin" can view this page, but a "manager" cannot)

+Devise also has an extensive collection of generators that create controllers and views.
+We can run one short command and Devise will set up a login page for us.
+There's only one catch: because so much happens without our having to understand how it works, Devise is effectively doing magic.
+Creating customization or debugging Devise-generated shortcuts becomes a lot harder.

+In this document we'll describe the architecture of [Devise] and list some of the shortcuts it provides.

 ## Architecture